sharife/goldenthread-v2/site/content/posts/your-guide-to-the-patron-manager-video-on-demand-platform.md

 If you are having trouble viewing your video right now, you can try all of these steps:

-1. Refresh your browser by closing all windows and relaunching.
+* Refresh your browser by closing all windows and relaunching.
-2. Use your browser in the 'incognito/private' mode.
+* Use your browser in the 'incognito/private' mode.
-3. Disable any ad-blocking software or browser plugins.Switch to another browser.
+* Disable any ad-blocking software or browser plugins.
+* Switch to another browser.
-4. Use another device.
+* Use another device.
-5. Test your internet bandwidth at speedtest.net.
+* Test your internet bandwidth at speedtest.net.
 Quality video streaming works best at 2.5-3Mbps.

 If you’re still experiencing issues, you might want to try turning off the Wi-Fi on your other devices or use an Ethernet cable to connect your device directly to your router for a stronger connection.